 Ciphering is used to protect signaling and user data.
 First of all, a ciphering key is computed using the algorithm A8 stored on the SIM card, the subscriber key and a random number delivered by the network (this random number is the same as the one used for the authentication procedure).
-Secondly, a 114-bit sequence is produced using the ciphering key, an algorithm called AS and the burst numbers.
-This bit sequence is then XORed with the two 57 bit blocks of data included in anormal burst. in order to decipher correctly, the receiver has to use the same algorithm A5 for the deciphering procedure.
+Secondly, a 114-bit sequence is produced using the ciphering key, an algorithm called A5 and the burst numbers.
+This bit sequence is the the two 57 bit blocks of data included in a normal burst.
+In order to decipher correctly, the receiver has to use the same algorithm A5 for the deciphering procedure.